 From age 2 months to 6 years, most children receive a series of vaccinations against whooping cough, diphtheria, and tetanus.
 But it takes time for the protective effects to kick in.

-Young infants, especially those under 6 months who are too young to fully vaccinate, are vulnerable to severe and fatal cases of whooping cough.
+Young infants, especially those under 6 months who are too young to, are vulnerable to severe and fatal cases of whooping cough.

 “The highest risk for severe morbidity as well as mortality is in young infants, particularly in the first couple of months of life,” Dr. Geeta Swamy, associate professor and vice chair for research in the department of obstetrics and gynecology at Duke University School of Medicine, told Healthline.